[ Printer Friendly Version ] [ Report Abuse ]

-Albus looked like a statue on the dais, reminding Wren suddenly of the stillness in the Hospital Ward, her grandparents in their beds, unmoving, unblinking.
+Next to her in the display window, the shop's newest life-like mannequin stared blankly ahead, reminding Wren suddenly of the stillness in the Hospital Ward, her grandparents in their beds, unmoving, unblinking.
 Wren had confided in Albus once about her irrational fear that they'd rise up out of their beds like zombies.
 It had creeped her out so much that she had to tell someone.

-Wren felt a warm sensation crawl up her spine when the seamstress left the dais for more pins and Albus turned to with his wide, friendly smile.
-If she could take a picture of how she felt inside when he did that.. what would it look like?
+Wren felt a warm sensation crawl up her spine when the seamstress left the dais for more pins.
+Albus had always been nice to look at, but now she wanted to look at him even more.
+Wren wished she had her camera.
+If she could take a picture of how she felt inside when he did that... what would it look like?
 She let the fluttery sensations dance around her insides for a short while before she squashed them out and curled up tighter in her chair.

-"I'll bring these to you when the others are ready," the woman said sweetly, and disappeared back behind the curtain.
+"I'll bring your packages when the others are ready," the woman said sweetly, and disappeared behind the curtain.

-Wren stood up and went to him, wrapping her arms around him and waiting a beat to see if the strangeness would come back.
+Wren stood up and wrapped her arms around him, waiting a beat to see if the strangeness would come back.
 She felt the familiar nervous zing, but that was all.
 No panic, no strange visions.
-Wren was elated that nothing happened.
 It was just a one-off.
 She wasn't going insane.

-"Really," Wren said, feeling more confident.
+"Really," Wren said.
 Now that she'd said it once, she could say it all day if she had to.

 "Freakishly tall.
 We get to call you that now, right?"
 Rose said with sass, bumping Albus out of the way as they all gathered around the cold cases of ice cream at Fortescue's Parlor.